mitchfaulcon/Meltdown/README.md

 | Salma Sanad | ssan631 | [salma-s](https://github.com/salma-s/) |
 | Hayden Simpson | hsim744 | [hdnsimpson](https://github.com/hdnsimpson/) |

+## Game Execution Instructions
+1. Download the .zip file from the [releases page](https://github.com/mitchfaulcon/Meltdown/releases)
+2. Extract the downloaded .zip to desired location
+3. Double-click Meltdown.exe to play!

 ## Ideal Pathway
 In order to progress through all dialogue sequences and game levels, we have cheat codes that can be used.
  - The Enter button can be used to quickly progress through menus and dialogues